 KemPharm, Inc. (the "Company") is a specialty pharmaceutical company focused on the discovery and development of proprietary prodrugs to treat serious medical conditions through its proprietary Ligand Activated Therapy ("LAT") technology.
 The Company utilizes its proprietary LAT technology to generate improved prodrug versions of U.S. Food and Drug Administration (the "FDA") approved drugs as well as to generate prodrug versions of existing compounds that may have applications for new disease indications.
-The Company's product candidate pipeline is focused on the high need areas of attention deficit hyperactivity disorder ("ADHD") and stimulant use disorder ("SUD").
-The Company has received FDA approval for APADAZ, an immediate-release combination product containing benzhydrocodone, a prodrug of hydrocodone and acetaminophen.
-On March 2, 2021, the Company announced that the FDA approved the new drug application ("NDA") for AZSTARYS (formerly referred to as KP415), a once-daily product for the treatment of ADHD in patients age six years and older.
-The Company's additional clinical product candidate for the treatment of ADHD include KP484, and the Company's clinical product candidate for the treatment of SUD includes KP879.
+The Company's prodrug product candidate pipeline is focused on the high need areas of attention deficit hyperactivity disorder ("ADHD"), stimulant use disorder ("SUD") and central nervous system ("CNS") rare diseases, including idiopathic hypersomnia ("IH").
+In addition, the Company has received FDA approval for AZSTARYS (formerly referred to as KP415), a new once-daily treatment for ADHD in patients age six years and older, and for APADAZ, an immediate-release combination product containing benzhydrocodone, a prodrug of hydrocodone, and acetaminophen.